 In the case of a tie, regions are encouraged to hold a reballot.
 During the reballot, the individual conducting the election shall vote.
 This ballot will be counted only in which case of a tie on the revote, in which case it will be used to break the tie and determine the winner.
-(2002) Associate Trustee elections in regions shall be conducted in the same manner as Regional Trustee elections.
+(2002) Regional Programming Coordinator elections in regions shall be conducted in the same manner as Regional Trustee elections.

-All ballots for Regional Trustee or Associate Trustee elections shall be turned in by the Regional or Associate Trustee(s) to the Trustees-at-Large immediately following elections.
+All ballots for Regional Trustee or Regional Programming Coordinator elections shall be turned in by the Regional Trustee to the Trustees-at-Large immediately following elections.
 Disputes of election procedure or challenges of election results shall be made to the Trustees-at-Large prior to the start of the post-convention meeting of the Board of Trustees.
 (2002)